kelbyludwig/kel.bz/content/post/pohlig.md

 is sending evil values to.

 When I was initially working on this attack, I was applying an offline algorithm to an online context.
-Once I figured out the problem, it was sorta enlightening to think about subgroup confinement from this "multiple context" perspective.
+Once I figured out why my code was borked, it was enlightening to think about subgroup confinement from this "multiple context" perspective.